Brad Garcia

-Bradley Nelson "Brad" Garcia (born 1986) is an American lawyer and official in the United States Department of Justice who is a nominee to serve as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
+Bradley Nelson Garcia (born 1986) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
+He was an official at the United States Department of Justice from 2022 to 2023.

 Education

-Garcia earned a bachelor's degree in 2008 in international studies and economics from Johns Hopkins University, where he also was president of the university's chapter of the Pi Kappa Alpha fraternity.
-Garcia then earned a Juris Doctor degree from Harvard Law School in 2011.
+Garcia was born in 1986 in Gaithersburg, Maryland.
+He graduated from Johns Hopkins University in 2008 with a Bachelor of Arts in international studies and economics, where he also was president of the university's chapter of the Pi Kappa Alpha fraternity.
+Garcia then attended Harvard Law School, where he was an editor of the Harvard Law Review.
+He graduated in 2011 with a Juris Doctor, magna cum laude.

 Career

-Garcia served as a law clerk for Judge Thomas B. Griffith of the United States Court of Appeals for the District of Columbia Circuit from 2011 to 2012 and for Associate Justice Elena Kagan of the Supreme Court of the United States from 2012 to 2013.
-He was a litigator at the law firm of O'Melveny & Myers from 2013 to 2022, where he led appellate litigation with a client list that included Google, Warner Brothers and Ford Motor Company.
-Garcia was appointed to be partner in late 2020.
-Garcia argued more than a dozen times before federal and state appeals courts including his first case before the Supreme Court of the United States in 2021, a pro bono immigration case.
-In February 2022, he joined the United States Department of Justice's Office of Legal Counsel, where he is a deputy assistant attorney general.
+After law school, Garcia was a law clerk for Judge Thomas B. Griffith of the D.C.
+Circuit from 2011 to 2012 and for Associate Justice Elena Kagan of the U.S. Supreme Court from 2012 to 2013.

+After his clerkships, Garcia entered private practice at the law firm O'Melveny & Myers in 2013, becoming a partner in 2020.
+Garcia practiced appellate law with a client list that included Google, Warner Bros., and the Ford Motor Company.
+Garcia argued more than a dozen times before federal and state appeals courts, including before the U.S. Supreme Court in a 2021 immigration case, United States v.
+Palomar-Santiago.
+Other cases he practiced included the fields of criminal law, corporate law, insurance coverage, patent rights, and federal jurisdiction.

+In February 2022, Garcia left private practice to serve as a deputy assistant attorney general in the United States Department of Justice's Office of Legal Counsel.
+He left in 2023 when he became a federal judge.